thoughtbot/paperclip/README.md

 Another option is to directly modify the Paperclip::Attachment.default_options Hash, this method works for non-Rails applications or is an option if you prefer to place the Paperclip default settings in an initializer.

+Modules like the UploadedFileAdapter which is responsible for processing HTTP file uploads can have their own options, too.

 An example Rails initializer would look something like this:

 ```ruby